Providing the first ever 6m contacts

 the effort to look for me!

 Prior to the VK9 DXpeditions in 2017, I purchased an ARR MSP50VDG RF-switched preamp that I modified to provide a separate preamp output.
-This output can then drive my new USB RTL Dongle (NooElec NESDR SMArt - Premium RTL-SDR w/ Aluminum Enclosure 0.5PPM TCXO) which is used with Virtual Audio Cable and SDR-Console Version 3 to provide another receiver option.
+This output can then drive my USB RTL Dongle (NooElec NESDR SMArt - Premium RTL-SDR w/ Aluminum Enclosure 0.5PPM TCXO) which is used with Virtual Audio Cable and SDR-Console Version 3 to provide another receiver option.
 A small 50 MHz bandpass filter from Down East Microwave is used ahead of the RTL Dongle to prevent overload from out of band signals.
-I will be using that as my mine receiver, since it worked so well from VK9.
-I also plan on using my MSI 17" inch gaming laptop with a large display screen to allow me to have more windows visible at the same time and enable me to view the larger windows in WSJT-X when that becomes a viable option for 6m EME DXpedition use.
+I will be using that as my main receiver, since it worked so well from VK9.
+I also plan on using my MSI 17" inch gaming laptop with a large display screen to allow me to have more windows visible at the same time.

 A RIGblaster Plug & Play interface is used with my Windows 10 64 bit laptop computer to operate JT65A for EME mode from WSJT10.
 At this time, I plan to use JT65A mode in the WSJT10 Version 6088 program release.
 I have found it to be just as sensitive as WSJT-X on JT65A, and it uses less screen and CPU processing, and currently has features that make it easier to work pileups on EME.
 HOWEVER, I very well may use WSJT-X modes such as FT8 for beaconing or terrestrial contacts.